awarnes/5E-Character/README.md

     * Save layouts for individual characters and accounts.
 * Color Themes
 * Allow players to create content and add to database.
+* Allow players to cast spells at specific levels.

 ### Known Bugs: